acoppes/acoppes/site/_drafts/test-draft.markdown

 * System is doing multiple logic together (maybe with lots of ifs), and that logic probably acting on part of the data, and other logic on the other part.
 * I can't easily reuse only part of the data (and logic).
 I might want to have something that can be over platforms and fall, but can't Jump, so I want to use only part of the data.
 I could always use a bool like `jumpEnabled` for example, to say the unit has no jump, but that means it is processed anyway by systems to compare and do nothing.
 It is better to not have that Component if not used.

-_Note: A common pattern for separating data is when there are prefixes like jumpSpeed, jumpImpulse, jumpCurve, etc. This happens a lot in OOP too, and in there it is common to extract a class with all that data (and related logic).
-Here the pattern is to extract a component and separate systems._
+_Note: The first code smell is common in OOP too and one way to attack it is to extract a class.
+In ECS a good practice is to extract a component and separate systems._

 We could separate in different Components, for example: